All Episodes

 That's what it is.

-And by being in our army, and they said if you don't make us happy, we're gonna put you in jail.
+And they said, if you don't make us happy, we're going to put you in jail.

-You don't come to the army.
+You don't come to the Army.

 And I think it's immoral.

-Now by the way, you point out that we no longer have a draft, but people have to register for the draft, don't they?
+By the way, you point out that we no longer have a draft, but people have to register for the draft, don't they?

-They certainly do, it's waiting in the wings.
+Just waiting in the wings.

-And I I'd be worried about that.
+And I'd be worried about that.

-Well, thank thanks calling.
+Well, thanks for calling.

-Let's go to uh Richard in San Francisco.
+Let's go to Richard in San Francisco.

 Welcome to the show.